katpavan/katpavan.github.io/about.markdown

 ## Mori Finance

 I founded [Mori Finance](https://mori.finance) in 2026.
 Mori allows for covered calls to be sold natively on the Solana blockchain to market makers.
-Users choose their token, choose a date and a price to sell higher and collect USDC upfront.
+Users choose their token, choose a date, a price to sell higher and collect USDC upfront.
+If the price never hits, then they get their tokens back.
+If the price hits, they get sent USDC for the sale.

 <!--
 ## AI Web3